 2006 and 2007 Jazz Elites.
 Modifications: inlay-free fingerboard, narrow-spaced nut on a wide fingerboard, five-position blade style pickup selector switch removed, three-position toggle switch installed, no bridge-pickup tone control, volume potentiometers increased to 1-meg, on the 2006 the body cavity, including under pickups, is coated with copper paint, Graph Tech string-saver saddles, Madagascar ebony tuner buttons.
 On the 2007, which I use for recording, the pickups are Lace Alumitones.
 On the 2006, which I use for most live gigs, the pickups are Creamery Wide-Range Baby 71s.

-Karura Sentinel carbon-fiber cases for the Collings flattop and Ruck classicals.
+Karura Sentinel carbon-fiber cases for the flattops and classicals.
 Calton deluxe fiberglas case for the Thornton electrics.

 Egnater Rebel 20 for recordings and some local gigs.
 For road gigs promoters receive a list of 75 amplifiers ranked in order of desirability.
 Usually they find something that is not on the list.
 For local acoustic gigs where no PA is available, I use a Fishman Performer Pro with a Shure SM81 microphone.

-Seymour Duncan SFX-11 Twin Tube Blue, Seymour Duncan SFX-04 Twin Tube Mayhem, Morley Mini Volume pedal, Boss TU-2: Chromatic Tuner.
+Seymour Duncan SFX-11 Twin Tube Blue, Seymour Duncan SFX-04 Twin Tube Mayhem, Morley Mini Volume pedal, TC Elctronic PolyTune 2 or Boss TU-2 tuner.
 In the studio I use an American Loopers Clickless 2-Channel loop so that the Duncan pedals can be triggered without acoustic pedal noise.
+For gigs where I have to travel light and for some rehearsals I replace the heavy Seymour Duncan tube pedals with a mini-pedalboard loaded with three TC Elctronic distortion pedals: a MojoMojo, a Dark Matter, and a Röttweiler.